- When do you begin accepting applications?

 Applicants who have applied within the past year may reapply using most of their documents from the prior year.

-Applicants are asked to submit an updated application and new application fee, statement of purpose, and resume, as well as updated transcripts and test score reports (if applicable).
+Applicants are asked to submit an updated application and new application fee, a new letter of recommendation, and updated statement of purpose and resume, as well as any updated.

 Can you receive a Ph.D. degree without having a previous master’s degree?